2014 National Research

 The Foundation for Community Association Research commissioned a national survey of association residents to answer these and other questions.
 Here are some of the key findings:

-We encourage you to download Who Should Judge Community Association Success, (PDF) a free brochure summarizing the results.
+We encourage you to download Americans Grade Their Associations, Board Members And Community Managers, (PDF), a free brochure summarizing the results.